 The differences between biodegradable products and compostable materials is difficult to parse out.
 All compostable materials are biodegradable, but not all biodegradable materials are compostable.
 For something to be compostable it has to break down completely, and it typically does so within 60—90 days.
 Composting needs to have enough water and nutrients for the microorganisms to break down waste properly.

 Some biodegradable materials can be composted and break down with aerobic biodegradation.
 For example, if you dispose of food waste like fruit or vegetable peels in a compost environment, they will break down completely into nutrients that can return directly to soil.
 But some materials cannot be composted or fail to be composted, and will instead end up in a landfill.
 For example, biodegradable plastics will break down eventually, but most will turn into compost in a typical compost environment.
 At home compost cannot heat the plastic enough for it to become compost.
 If a compostable item like food waste or paper fails to be composted, it will also go to a landfill where it will be forced to biodegrade without oxygen.
 Materials that end up in a landfill will take a very long time to degrade and can release methane and carbon dioxide gas when they do finally break down.

 So, when you buy something that says, “biodegradable”, make sure you really understand what that means.
 Can your item be composted to turn back to soil, or will it end up in a landfill eventually producing greenhouse gasses?
 We recommend asking the brands you purchase products from to ensure you know how to best dispose of your products.

 At Blueland, all of our products and packaging are designed to be safe for your home and the planet.
-Our tablet wrappers are 100% home compostable.
-The exterior lining of our tablet wrappers is made of paper and the interior lining is made of a thin aluminum which is used to preserve the tablet while still making the full wrapper biodegradable and home compostable.
+Our tablet wrappers are compostable.
+The exterior lining of our tablet wrappers is made of paper and the interior lining is made of a thin aluminum that is used to preserve the tablet while still making the full wrapper biodegradable and compostable.
 Just tear at the seams and flatten to compost!